JessMD/hoozits/LCDdisplaynewreadme.md

 		outH = Humidity.split()[1][:-2]
 	return outH
       `
-##welcome start up
+## Welcome start up
-##initial message changes relative to the time of day
+## Initial message changes relative to the time of day
 `
 time_of_day = time.time()
 if time_of_day < 1200000000 :